go-outside-labs/amm-arb-toolkit-py/README.md

 #### 📚 for more details, check **[my mirror post about this tool](https://mirror.xyz/steinkirch.eth/EwRYWHcjsic4lPbFLRcPhakxKyfGuOKS_TL4YgsoaOk)**.

-#### 🚨 disclaimer: this project is a boilerplate to get you started; you might or might not profit from it: in the mev world, nobody is going to handle you the alpha. i am not responsible for anything you do with my free code.
+#### 🚨 disclaimer: i am not responsible for anything you do with my free code.

 <br>